 Show Me How is an innovative community printmaking education project that creates opportunities for young people (16-25) and young adult carers, who have limited access to the arts.
 The project addresses the decline in art being studied at post-16 and targets those those who receive little or no encouragement in accessing the arts.
 The project acts as an umbrella for other projects that may want to take part.

-We are currently reshaping the project to make it more flexible and have recently partnered with Rising Arts Agency and Pressing Matters magazine to join our current partners Aardman and UWE.
-The project gets underway again in January 2019.
+The project is flexible, adaptive, light on its feet and we have recently partnered with Rising Arts Agency and Pressing Matters magazine to join our current partners Aardman and UWE.

 What we can offer

 - Training in printmaking (relief, screen and intaglio) with established tutors.

 - Portfolio development.
 Towards applications / progression / contextual.